- Identify different types of grain, where they are grown and their main uses.

 - Show the Bread making video (at school) so that pupils are reminded of the main stages involved.

 - Make bread, scones or savoury muffins, demonstrating the versatility of flour.
-Check out the GrainChain website for recipes.
+Check out recipes on Food - a fact of life.

 - Find out more about the Red Tractor logo.
-Collect packaging that displays the logo for products made from wheat.
+Collect packaging that displays the logo for products made from cereal-based foods.